mlabs-haskell/godot-cardano/docs/Shop Tutorial.md

 	quantity := conf.get_quantity()
 ) -> TxBuilder:
 ```

-This usage can also be seen in the demo under `res://cip68_data/`.

 The scripts provided in the demo each take a tag argument used to generate unique addresses and policy IDs.
 You can generate a unique shop of which your wallet is the owner by changing the tag to a number that has not yet been used.
 This tag can be found in the demo as `res://cip68_data/scripts_tag.tres`